arcfox72/ArcsDefaultHud/README.md

 How to Enable m0refont Damage Text
 --------
-If you would like to use m0re's font for the damage text, copy the contents of `ImprovedDefaultHUD-master/m0refont/resource` into ` ImprovedDefaultHUD-master/resource` and replace any existing files.
+If you would like to use m0re's font for the damage text, copy the contents of `ImprovedDefaultHUD-master/m0refont/resource` into ` ImprovedDefaultHUD-master/resource` and overwrite/replace and overlapping files.